thatoddmailbox/tigame/README.md

 A tiny 3D game engine, still a work in progress.
 Uses C++, the SDL2 library, PhysicsFS, and OpenGL.

-Currently, it can display a 3D scene with various objects, load meshes for those objects from an OBJ file, and load textures for those meshes from PNG files.
+Currently, it can display a 3D scene with various objects and some simplistic lighting, load meshes for those objects from an OBJ file, and load textures for those meshes from PNG files.

 ## Build instructions
 If you have SDL2 or PhysicsFS installed in a non-standard location, set the `SDL2DIR` and `PHYSFSDIR` environment variables before running `cmake`.